-Each student is requited to lead classroom discussion twice.
-On Monday morning before each class, students are expected to a) prepare a reading note (not more than 3 pages) of the main contention(s) and key issues raised in each required reading and b) propose a set of questions to be discussed in class.
+Student are requited to take turn to lead classroom discussion.
+On Monday morning before each class, student who is going to lead discussion is expected to a) prepare a reading note (not more than 3 pages, double spacing) of the main contention(s) and key arguments raised in the required readings, and b) propose a set of questions to be discussed in class.